tianzehu/PA-and-Section-Writeups/PA1-Gradenator-Writeup/README.md

 0. Fill out the google form at https://goo.gl/forms/iwkZLI61EtIXECOv1 to provide us your github id.
 We cannot collect your assignment unless you do.
+In other words, YOUR ASSIGNMENT WILL NOT BE SUBMITTED IF WE DON'T HAVE THIS INFO.

 (FIXME: update the link when have the actual assignment ready)
 1. Use the assignment URL https://classroom.github.com/a/ffjzXCRo to set